Giraffes on the Golf Course: The Tower of Vipingo Ridge

 February marks the third birthday of the male giraffe Valentine who has been taking the world media by storm.
 He is thriving and though you can see marks of his early trauma in his striking skin, he now roams 1000s of acres with his tower (the collective noun for giraffes) with graceful confidence.

-Kampoye and Shah have a rather interesting history.
+Kampoe and Chaa have a rather interesting history.

-Shah too has had a rather tough childhood.
+Chaa too has had a rather tough childhood.
 Her name means ‘horizon’ in Samburu language.
 She was rescued at a place that is on the horizons of Reteti Elephant Sanctuary.
-According to the villagers, Shah’s mother had been eaten by a lion at the time of her rescue and she was found wondering alone in the bush at just 3-4 days old.
+According to the villagers, Chaa’s mother had been eaten by a lion at the time of her rescue and she was found wondering alone in the bush at just 3-4 days old.

 World Giraffe Day